hmhuy2000/SIM-RL/README.md

 ## Environment informations
 We conduct experiments in 6 different safety-gym environments which can be found in [Safety-gymnaisum](https://www.safety-gymnasium.com/en/latest/).
 ## Train Self-IMitation based safe RL
-1. In our experiments, we use a relaxed-constraint expert to help our agent collect a number of expert trajectories at the beginning for an unsafe agent having a high return.
-We want to achieve both a high return and safety for the strict-constraint agent through our work.
+1. In our experiments, we use a relaxed-constraint expert to help our agent collect a number of expert trajectories at the beginning due to unsafe agent having a high return.
+We want to achieve both high return and safety for the strict-constraint agent through our work.
 Here, we provide some pre-trained relaxed agents which are located on [drive](https://drive.google.com/drive/folders/17qgFn1Wl_-V6WvmI6liGiawcg7qRct4t?usp=sharing).

 1. For example, to run train SIM in SafetyPointPush1-v0: